Top 5 Multistream Platforms You Need to Try In 2024

-According to Cisco, video traffic will account for 80% of all consumer traffic by 2021.
+According to Cisco, video traffic will account for 80% of all consumer traffic by the end of the year.
 With breakthroughs in internet speed and free streaming software, that’s hardly a surprise.
 As a result, the demand for live video content has skyrocketed.
 Neil Patel reports that 63% of people aged 18-34 watch live streaming content regularly.
 Viewers now want to experience everything on live video — from product launches to gaming and sports competitions.

 The problem is that there are dozens of multistreaming platforms out there.
 Should you stream to YouTube, Twitch, or Facebook?
 This is where multistreaming platforms come into play.

 Multi-platform streaming allows you to stream to multiple sites at the same time.
 It is also referred to as simulcasting and is becoming essential for live content creators to reach and attract more viewers.

 What to Look for In a Multistreaming Platform?

 Depending on your business or usage scenario, you will be prioritizing and looking for certain features from your chosen platform.

 If you are broadcasting a seminar or corporate event, being able to stream directly to your website along with heatmaps and detailed analytics might be important to understand your viewer’s demographics and location.

 Even if you’re not a large organization doing multi-camera streaming, having the option to stream directly to your website takes a weight off your shoulders.
 Because, let’s face it, some of the comments and links sent in by Twitch chat can contain material that can easily get you banned if you happen to click out of curiosity.
 And there goes your live stream revenue...